Wage and Hour Violations

 - Employers also cannot require you to pay for work-related expenses that reduce your earnings below minimum wage.

-If you’re not receiving the proper compensation, an experienced lawyer can help you understand your rights and take action.
+If you're not receiving the proper compensation, an experienced lawyer can help you understand your rights and take action.
+Addressing these issues promptly can also prevent further exploitation and empower other employees to come forward, fostering a collective push towards fair employer practices.

 Workplace Retaliation